 Student International Travel Considerations

-Entry Requirement for Travel To and Transit Through the United Kingdom: Travelers from the U.S. and many other countries are required to have a UK Electronic Travel Authorisation (ETA) to enter or transit through the UK.
-The ETA costs £10 and is valid for two years or until the passport used to obtain the ETA expires.
+Entry Requirement for the United Kingdom: Travelers from the U.S. and most other countries are now required to have a UK Electronic Travel Authorisation (ETA) to enter and in some cases transit through the UK.
 Apply for the ETA online or through the UK ETA app.
 While approvals are predicted to be within three days or faster, students are advised to apply at least three weeks in advance of planned travel in case of processing delays.
-To learn more, visit the links above or watch videos on what an ETA is and how to apply for a UK ETA.
+Visit the GOV.UK page on applying for a UK ETA to learn more.

 Go Abroad Again